tensorflow/docs/site/en/api_docs/python/tf/train/experimental/enable_mixed_precision_graph_rewrite.md

 <!-- Placeholder for "Used in" -->

+Warning: THIS FUNCTION IS DEPRECATED.
+It will be removed after 2020-11-30.
+Instructions for updating:
+Use tf.keras.mixed_precision.
+There is a guide at https://www.tensorflow.org/guide/mixed_precision.
+Alternatively, <a href="../../../tf/compat/v1/mixed_precision/enable_mixed_precision_graph_rewrite.md"><code>tf.compat.v1.mixed_precision.enable_mixed_precision_graph_rewrite</code></a> can be used, but this is not recommended for TF2 code.

 Mixed precision is the use of both float32 and float16 data types when training a model to improve performance.
 This is achieved via a graph rewrite